 Windows comes preinstalled on your system using licenses provided to you by Shadow.
-If you'd like to format or reset your Windows operating system, see how to factory reset your Shadow.
+If you'd like to format or reset your Windows operating system, you have the possibility to factory reset your Shadow from your customer space.

-Antivirus, firewall, and VPN applications can interfere with Shadow's operations and, if installed, may require you to reset Shadow to factory settings.
+Antivirus and firewall applications can interfere with Shadow's operations and, if installed, may require you to reset Shadow to factory settings.
 You may use the antivirus or firewall protection provided by Windows.

 You may not modify Shadow at any capacity, and doing so may result in the termination of your account.

-Modifying Shadow constitutes as adding, deleting, or changing the following:
+Modifying Shadow constitutes adding, deleting, or changing the following: